Asytol/Godot-TD-Game/README.md

 - [ ] Give The chest a healthbar and add a way for game to end
 - [X] Add enemies shrinking when dying.
 - [ ] Make the enemies break the blocks slower, for fucks sake they break it soooo quickly.
-- [ ] Add StunDuration to weapons instead of enemies
+- [X] Add StunDuration to weapons instead of enemies
-- [ ] Give enemies a StunResistance that decreases the StunDuration that is applied
+- [X] Give enemies a StunResistance that decreases the StunDuration that is applied
 - [ ] Make enemies accept iframes for more than just the base_weapon script
 - [ ] Have Levels not be able to overflow
-- [ ] Fix so that placed tiles also auto adjust like terrain
+- [/] Fix so that placed tiles also auto adjust like terrain
 - [ ] Make so the stone tiles and hole tiles don't look wierd and fit the terrain.
 - [ ] Change Start button ui
 - [ ] Actually change quite some ui, im bad at ui
 - [ ] Add more weapons to the character obviously
 - [ ] Have block ui be part of ui maybe and not a sprite2D   (only maybe, it works fine ig)
-- [ ] Hide blocks when round started
+- [X] Hide blocks when round started
 - [ ] Add timer before round starts aswell
+- [ ] Add ability to actually place towers
+- [ ] Add ability for enemies to damage the player